- The John Carroll School Mission

 The School also reserves the right to require students to undergo alcohol and drug assessment, including drug toxicology screening if there is just cause in the judgment of the administration.
 The student and his/her parents must authorize the release of a copy of the drug screening results to the School.
 Any student who is 18 years of age or older must authorize the School to communicate with his/her parents about the findings of any alcohol and drug assessment, including drug toxicology screening.
 If a student is permitted to return to the School after a drug or alcohol violation, the student must complete an assessment/treatment program approved by the school administration.
 The testing process is described below.

 The School reserves the right to conduct reasonable searches of students and areas under their control (e.g., desks, lockers, cars, personal belongings including electronic devices) in cases of suspected violation of school policies (e.g., drugs, alcohol, tobacco, vaporizers, weapons, theft, academic dishonesty, harassment).
 If evidence of unlawful behavior is discovered, the appropriate law enforcement agency may be notified.
 The School reserves the right to use drug detection canines to scan personal items including lockers and vehicles on campus.

 The School possesses an electronic alcohol detection device and the School may require students to submit to random testing or testing based on suspected violation of this policy.
 Refusal to submit to the test will be considered insubordination which is a three-demerit offense and may result in the involvement of law enforcement officials.

-- Students who refuse to comply are subject to suspension in addition to disciplinary consequences as a student at John Carroll.
+- A student who refuses to comply will be subject to automatic suspension in addition to disciplinary sequences as a student at John Carroll.

 Bullying, Harassment, and Intimidation